 From December 2020 to October 2021 she worked as Research Fellow in the Laboratory of Molecular Virology of Department of Life and Environmental Sciences (University of Cagliari).
 Her main activities were:

 - evaluation of Sars-CoV-2 viral proteins inhibition of innate immune system and identification of potential inhibitors;

-From December 2021 to current she is working at CRS4 as Technologist in Biosciences and Computational Infrastructures, Smart Project sector, Next Generation Sequencing Core program.
-She is involved in NGS libraries preparation and generation of sequence data by Illumina NGS instruments for WGS, WES, RNA-Seq, target sequencing, 16s Metagenomics experiments.
-She helps to monitor sequencing experiments and evaluate quality and quantity of sequencing raw data and bioinformatic analysis results.
+From December 2021 to current she works in the NGS sequencing platform of CRS4.
+She is involved in nucleic acids libraries preparation, performing and monitoring of sequencing experiments for WGS, WES, RNA-Seq, target sequencing, 16s Metagenomics experiments, using Illumina instruments.
+She helps to evaluate quality and quantity of sequencing raw data and bioinformatic analysis results.